ActuallyTaylor/Firefly/README.md

 * 2 Languages
 * 49 Themes

-## How To Use
+# How To Use
 To start using you can either crate a UIView in storyboards and assign it the class SyntaxTextView, or by creating a SyntaxTextView programmatically.
 You can then assign the editors language inside your View Controller.
+Firefly also lightly supports Swift UI.

-### Sample Code
+## Sample Code
+### UI Kit
 A basic setup for a Firefly View
 ```swift
 import UIKit